lbormann/darts-wled/README.md

 ## TODOs
-- try to fix change-too-slow problem (WLED)
-- support presets
 - add quality photos of a setup example
-- error if no effect-arguments are configured
 - error receiving effect-list if WEPS is given with ending '/'
 - turn off wled on match-finish